From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Please answer all of the following questions for review.

-3. What are the three arguments against suicide from the standpoint of duties to God, others, and oneself?
+3. What is Hume’s criticism of the argument against suicide from duties to others?

-8. What are the criticisms of the four conservative arguments against euthanasia?
+9. What are the four conservative arguments against euthanasia?

-9. What are the criticisms of the four liberal arguments in favor of euthanasia?
+10. What are the four liberal arguments in favor of euthanasia?

 [Oregon’s Death With Dignity Act]

-11. What are the typical reasons that patients have given for using the Dignity Act?
+12. According to Tucker, what are typical reasons for patients using the Death with Dignity Act?

 QUESTIONS FOR ANALYSIS